Chapter 13: AI-Assisted SRE Guardian

 - Confidence below threshold requires explicit human review.

-- Secret/token redaction is mandatory before LLM calls.
+- Secret and token redaction is mandatory before any LLM call.

 Safe Workflow (Step-by-Step)

-- Ingest incident signals (events, metrics, logs) and normalize into one record.
+- Ingest incident signals and normalize them into one incident record.

-summary,likely cause,next actions) only. - Route recommendation through human approval gate.
+root_cause,confidence,hypotheses[],suggested_actions[]. - Route the recommendation through a human approval gate.

-- Execute selected runbook step and record decision/evidence in incident lifecycle.
+- Execute the selected runbook step and record the decision with evidence.

 Approval Gates